Sayak-Bhunia/cipher_terminal_0.7/README.md

      - HTML for structure 🏗️
      - CSS for style 🎨
      - JavaScript (JS) for functionality 🧩
-     - OpenWeatherAPI for live weather updates 🌦️
+     - OpenWeatherMap API for live weather updates 🌦️
      - Geolocation for latitude and longitude information 🌐.

 6. **Have Fun Exploring:**